EDGEWORK

 -

-'EDGEWORK brings together the work of Meanjin (Brisbane)-based artists Emily Devers and Jo Isabel Klima, whose individual practices investigate visual thresholds — the elusive spaces where boundaries dissolve and definition propagates in unexpected ways.
-Through their distinct yet complementary approaches, this exhibition of small works invites viewers to consider how we navigate the intersections of subject and space within an image, and the role of light and material in the definition of edges.
+Through their distinct yet complementary approaches, this exhibition of small works invited viewers to consider how we navigate the intersections of subject and space within an image, and the role of light and material in the definition of edges.

-Together, they’ve employed common graphic devices such as the grid, and shared material resources to create personal and collaborative artworks as an opportunity to define the edges of where their individual practices may coalesce.
 Each artwork in EDGEWORK presents slippages between various boundaries — where light, materials and images shift, overlap, and transform.
-Together, Emily and Jo have created a series of artworks as small moments of potential, sparking contemplation around how we interpret and experience the spaces we occupy.
+Together, Emily and Jo created a series of artworks as small moments of potential, sparking contemplation around how we interpret the public and private spaces we occupy.

 OPEN STUDIO